-Tjoapack Launches Innovative Customer Dashboard to Drive Pharma Supply Chain Collaboration
+Tjoapack launches innovative customer dashboard to drive pharma supply chain collaboration

-Tjoapack, a global contract packaging organization, has announced the launch of its Customer Collaboration Dashboard, an innovative digital platform designed to streamline collaboration between Tjoapack and its clients.
+Tjoapack, a global contract packaging organisation, has announced the launch of its Customer Collaboration Dashboard, an innovative digital platform designed to streamline collaboration between Tjoapack and its clients.

 The new tool enhances efficiency and transparency in artwork management, file exchange, workflow creation, and order management, reinforcing Tjoapack’s commitment to providing seamless, customer-centric solutions.